Middle School

 • Spanish 8

-Placement in Upper School Spanish III or Spanish II is dependent on assessments during the year, February examination results, and the recommendation of both teacher and Head of Department.
+Placement in Upper School Spanish III or Spanish II is dependent on assessments during the year, February examination results and the recommendation of both the teacher and department chair.

 • Accelerated Spanish 8X

-Placement in Accelerated Spanish 8X is dependent on assessments during the year, February examination results, a placement test, and the recommendation of both teacher and Head of Department.
+Placement in Accelerated Spanish 8X is dependent on assessments during the year, February examination results, a placement test and the recommendation of both the teacher and department chair.